Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 UL Monroe Stats and Trends

-- UL Monroe has four wins against the spread in eight games this year.
+- In UL Monroe's eight games this season, it has four wins against the spread.

-- So far this year, the Warhawks have been installed as underdogs by a 3.5-point margin or more seven times and are 3-4 ATS in those matchups.

-- UL Monroe's games this season have hit the over on five of eight set point totals (62.5%).
+- UL Monroe's games this year have gone over the total in five out of eight opportunities (62.5%).

 - The Warhawks have 11 turnovers this season, equal to the number of takeaways for the Bobcats.